med2dev/ImpedAlgos/README.md

-# Algorithms Implemented from Data Structures and Algorithms course
+# Algorithms Implemented from Data Structures and Algorithms review

 * Linear Search